mrJean1/PyCocoa/README.rst

 PyCocoa
 =======

-A basic, partial, ctypes_-based Python binding to the macOS_ Objective-C Cocoa runtime and several other macOS_ libraries.
+A basic, ctypes_-based Python binding to the macOS_ Objective-C Cocoa runtime and several other macOS_ libraries.

 This is package `cocoa-python`_ by *Phillip Nguyen (C) 2011*, modified, extended, tested, documented and published with permission under both